CyanCreeperPlayz/JoinChat/README.md

 There is currently no commands.
 Use the config files to change your JoinChat message.

-#TODO
+# TODO

 Configurable Message

-#Donate
+# Donate

 Donate to me if possible! paypal.me/shavinda/5

-#First Plugin
+# First Plugin

-$Please don't be hard on me.
+Please don't be hard on me.
 It's my first plugin learned by @FreakingDev.